niccokunzmann/open-web-calendar/docs/templates.md

 We have prepared a variety of different styles so you can edit them to your needs.
-For each style, you can click on the `?` question mark in the corner and edit the calendar.
+For each style, you can edit the calendar and shape is as you need it.
 If you are inspired, you can also just head over and [start from scratch]({{link.web}}).

 > Are you proud of your calendar?
 Share it here!